 - Obesity.
 Being overweight or obese increases your risk of developing cellulitis and having recurring episodes.The bacteria that cause cellulitis can spread rapidly, entering lymph nodes and your bloodstream.
 Recurrent episodes of cellulitis may damage the lymphatic drainage system and cause chronic swelling of the affected limb.In rare cases, the infection can spread to the deep layer of tissue called the fascial lining.
 Flesh-eating strep (necrotizing fasciitis) is an example of a deep-layer infection.
 It represents an extreme emergency.
 Cited from mayoclinic.org.

 Foot pain, no matter how mild, is not natural.If you are experiencing pain or noticing a change in your feet you should seek medical care right away.
-Early care can help prevent the condition from worsening.
+Early care can help prevent affected area, and the condition from worsening.
 Contact Podiatry Group of Georgia today to schedule your appointment or book you appointment online.